eclipse/imagen/docs/guide/extension/index.md

 be implemented.
 A set of `PropertyGenerator`s may be specified to be used as a basis for the operation\'s property management.

-Each family of the image operation in JAI must have a descriptor that implements this interface.
+Each family of the image operation in ImageN must have a descriptor that implements this interface.
 The following basic resource data must be
 provided:

 -   GlobalName - a global operation name that is visible to all and is the same in all `Locale`s

 -   LocalName - a localized operation name that may be used as a synonym for the global operation name

 -   Vendor - the name of the vendor (company name) defining this operation

 -   Description - a brief description of this operation

 -   DocURL - a URL where additional documentation on this operation may be found (the javadoc for the operation)

 -   Version - the version of the operation

 -   arg0Desc, arg1Desc, etc. - descriptions of the arguments.
 There
     must be a property for each argument.

 -   hint0Desc, hint1Desc, etc. - descriptions of the rendering hints.
     There must be a property for each hint.